Termination of Employment Because of Unlawful Discrimination

 Federal law defines a “disability” as a physical or mental impairment that substantially limits one or more major life activities.
 The Americans with Disabilities Act (ADA) prohibits discrimination against disabled individuals in employment as well as in public services, public accommodations, and in public transportation.

-Employers must provide reasonable accommodations for a qualified individual with a disability if asked.
+Employers must provide reasonable accommodations to a qualified individual with a disability upon request.
 The employer must also participate in a dialogue with the employee to help determine what, if any, reasonable accommodation is feasible for the employee.

 Employers cannot ask a job applicant about the existence, nature, or severity of a disability.
 Applicants may be questioned about their ability to perform specific job functions.
 A job offer can be conditional on the results of a medical examination if the examination is required for all employees in similar jobs.
 Medical examinations of employees must be job-related and further the employer’s business needs.

-Every case that involves the ADA is highly fact-specific and not all individuals are protected.
+Every ADA case is highly fact-specific, and not all individuals are protected.
 The ADA only protects certain individuals with certain medical conditions.
-New Jersey law also protects individuals with disabilities, and much more protection is available than provided by the federal version of the ADA.
+New Jersey law also protects individuals with disabilities and provides greater protection than the federal ADA.

 Have a question or legal matter that requires the advice of a NJ employment law attorney?
-Then contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at fniemann@hnlawfirm.com to arrange for a low-cost consultation in our Freehold (Monmouth County) or at your place of business.
+Then contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to arrange a low-cost consultation in our Freehold (Monmouth County) or at your place of business.

 The Age Discrimination in Employment Act (ADEA) in New Jersey Provides Broad Protections